beetbox/beets/docs/plugins/index.rst

 Path Formats
 ------------

+* :doc:`betterlisting`: Extensive template functions and fields to customize path format strings, and, also extended queries and nicer looking listings of your search results.
 * :doc:`bucket`: Group your files into bucket directories that cover different field values ranges.
 * :doc:`inline`: Use Python snippets to customize path format strings.